flutter/website/tutorials/interactive/index.md

 In the TapboxC example, on tap down, a dark green border appears around the box.
 On tap up, the border disappears and the box's color changes.
-TapboxC exports its `active` state to its parent but manages its color state internally.
+TapboxC exports its `_active` state to its parent but manages its color state internally.

-The ParentWidgetState class
+The _ParentWidgetState class

-* Manages the `active` state.
+* Manages the `_active` state.
 * Implements `handleTapboxChanged()`, the method called when the box is tapped.
-* Calls `setState` to update the UI when a tap occurs and the `active` state changes.
+* Calls `setState` to update the UI when a tap occurs and the `_active` state changes.

-The TapboxCState class
+The _TapboxCState class

-* Manages the `highlight` state.
+* Manages the `_highlight` state.
 * The GestureDetector listens to all tap events.
   As the user taps down, it adds the highlight (implemented as a dark green border).
-  As the user releases the tape, removes the highlight.
+  As the user releases the tap, removes the highlight.
-* Calls `setState` to update the UI on tap down, tap up, or tap cancel, and the `highlight` state changes.
+* Calls `setState` to update the UI on tap down, tap up, or tap cancel, and the `_highlight` state changes.
 * On a tap event, passes that state change to the parent widget to take appropriate action.
 * Uses the [config](https://docs.flutter.io/flutter/widgets/State/config.html)
   property to access state from the stateful widget.